jeffmer/SI4732_Espruino/README.md

 # ATS-25 Radio programmed with Espruino

 These all-band (FM,LW,MW,SW with SSB) radios (see picture below) are available on AliExpress and Ebay.
-They consist of an SI4732-A10 chip which provides the radio functions driven via I2C by an ESP32 WROVER module which implements the display interface.
+They consist of an SI4732-A10 chip which provides the radio functions driven via I2C by an ESP32 WROOM module which implements the display interface.
 This is an ILI9341 (with XPT2046 touch ) 320x240 pixel display.

 ![](image/ats25.jpg)